timlabs/uscode/United States Code/TITLE 29-LABOR/CHAPTER 18-EMPLOYEE RETIREMENT INCOME SECURITY PROGRAM/SUBCHAPTER I-PROTECTION OF EMPLOYEE BENEFIT RIGHTS/Subtitle B-Regulatory Provisions/part 5-administration and enforcement/part 5-administration and enforcement.md

 * The Secretary may enter into contracts to carry out the Secretary's responsibilities under this section.
 The Secretary shall enter into a contract on a sole-source basis to ensure the timely completion of the National Summit in fiscal year 1998.

 ### §1148.
 Authority to postpone certain deadlines by reason of Presidentially declared disaster or terroristic or military actions
-* In the case of a pension or other employee benefit plan, or any sponsor, administrator, participant, beneficiary, or other person with respect to such plan, affected by a Presidentially declared disaster (as defined in section 1033(h)(3) of title 26) or a terroristic or military action (as defined in section 692(c)(2) of such title), the Secretary may, notwithstanding any other provision of law, prescribe, by notice or otherwise, a period of up to 1 year which may be disregarded in determining the date by which any action is required or permitted to be completed under this chapter.
+* In the case of a pension or other employee benefit plan, or any sponsor, administrator, participant, beneficiary, or other person with respect to such plan, affected by a Presidentially declared disaster (as defined in section 1033(h)(3) of title 26) a terroristic or military action (as defined in section 692(c)(2) of such title), or a public health emergency declared by the Secretary of Health and Human Services pursuant to section 247d of title 42, the Secretary may, notwithstanding any other provision of law, prescribe, by notice or otherwise, a period of up to 1 year which may be disregarded in determining the date by which any action is required or permitted to be completed under this chapter.
 No plan shall be treated as failing to be operated in accordance with the terms of the plan solely as the result of disregarding any period by reason of the preceding sentence.

 ### §1149.
 Prohibition on false statements and representations
 * No person, in connection with a plan or other arrangement that is multiple employer welfare arrangement described in section 1002(40) of this title, shall make a false statement or false representation of fact, knowing it to be false, in connection with the marketing or sale of such plan or arrangement, to any employee, any member of an employee organization, any beneficiary, any employer, any employee organization, the Secretary, or any State, or the representative or agent of any such person, State, or the Secretary, concerning—